mkenney/go-chrome/README.md

         <a href="https://travis-ci.org/mkenney/go-chrome"><img src="https://travis-ci.org/mkenney/go-chrome.svg?branch=master" alt="Build status"></a>
     </td>
     <td rowspan="6">
         This package aims to be a complete <a href="https://chromedevtools.github.io/devtools-protocol/">Chrome DevTools Protocol</a> implementation.
-The primary use-case behind this project is interacting with <a href="https://developers.google.com/web/updates/2017/04/headless-chrome">headless Google Chrome</a> in a container environment, but this should be appropriate for developing server side and desktop applications as well.
+The primary use-case behind this project is interacting with <a href="https://developers.google.com/web/updates/2017/04/headless-chrome">headless Google Chrome</a> in a container environment, but it should be appropriate for developing server side and desktop applications as well.
         <br><br>
         The API is fairly settled and most functions are workable now but more automated tests and real-world happy-path testing is needed. <a href="https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot">`Page.captureScreenshot`</a> working fairly well and is regularly used for validating the workability of API changes.
         <br /><br />